|

 Stick Welding Safety (SMAW)

 If necessary measures are not followed, Stick Welding, like other welding processes, can be an extremely dangerous and harmful operation.
-The procedure employs an open electric arc, which increases the danger of burns.and electrocution.
+The procedure employs an open electric arc, which increases the danger of burns and possible electrocution.

 In order to protect against these dangers, it is important to follow safety procedures when performing stick welding.
 These include: